Welcome to EstateMate User Guide!

 Prefix Meaning Example Usage

-n/ Name n/John Tan
+n/ Tenant name n/John Tan

-p/ Phone Number p/91234567
+p/ Phone number p/91234567

-e/ Email Address e/jtan@example.com
+e/ Email address e/jtan@example.com

 a/ Address a/Blk 123 #12-34

-lease/ Lease Start-End lease/2025-01-01 2026-12-31
+lease/ Lease period (start to end date) lease/2025-01-01 2026-12-31

-r/ Amount r/2800.00
+r/ Rent amount r/2800.00

 t/ Tag t/friend

-j/ Job Number j/2
+j/ Job number j/2

 d/ Description d/Broken pipe